xpodev/add-typed/README.md

 ```
 npm install typescript --save-dev
 ```
-or in yarn (which will cause a failure because `--save-dev` is undefined in yarn)
+or in yarn (which will cause a failure because `--save-dev` is not valid in yarn)
 ```
 yarn add typescript --save-dev
 ```